gnbosma/hw4/README.md

 ```

 ## Use
 This R Package contains two functions, lm2 and summarylm2.
-Call lm2 if you are interested in obtaining residuals, rank, fitted values, degrees freedom, coefficients, or predicted values of a lienar model.
+Call lm2 if you are interested in obtaining residuals, rank, fitted values, degrees freedom, coefficients, or predicted values of a linear model.
 Call summarylm2 if you are interested in obtaining sigma value, (adjusted) R squared values, F-statistics, p-values or covariance structures.